brenocsp/imdb-datascience-project/README.md

 ## Choosing the dataset

-The chosen dataset was found on the kaggle platform with more information, such as the budget of the films, which enrich the analyses, in addition to being contained in only one spreadsheet, which facilitates data processing.
+The chosen dataset was found on the kaggle platform.
 The dataset content contains data up to July 2017.

 Source: https://www.kaggle.com/rounakbanik/the-movies-dataset